Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Results

 \subsection{Toy model}

 Here, we will elaborate the notion of the teacher-student scheme with an illustrative example.
-We use the re-uploading quantum model architecture as a teacher (Fig.~\ref{fig1}b) and both, dissipative and re-uploading quantum models, as students (Fig.~\ref{fig1}a and b).
-A very characteristic example for the prediction maps is shown in Fig.~\ref{fig2}, where the dissipative QP (student 1) does not learn the inner structure (circles) at the left and right sides of the prediction map of the teacher.
-The re-uploading quantum model (student 2) reproduces almost perfectly the teacher as expected, since they have the same circuit architecture.
-The solid lines in the ``Loss curve" in Fig.\ref{fig2} show the loss of the two students that correspond to these particular prediction maps, where student 2 achieves a much lower loss.
-If we use the binary labels of the teacher and train again the students we reach the accuracy score approximately equal to $0.9$ compared to $0.8$ for the dissipative QP.
+We use the RU architecture as a teacher (Fig.~\ref{fig1}b) and both, QP and RU, as students (Fig.~\ref{fig1}a and b).
+A very characteristic example for the prediction maps is shown in Fig.~\ref{fig2}, where the Student - QP does not learn the inner structure (circles) at the left and right sides of the prediction map of the teacher.
+The Student - RU reproduces almost perfectly the teacher as expected, since they have the same circuit architecture.
+But the Student RU finds a different set of parameters compared to the one of the Teacher RU.
+We present the parameters of the processing gates for both of them in the Appendix (\ref{parameters}).
+The solid lines in the ``Loss curve" in Fig.\ref{fig2} show the loss of the two students that correspond to these particular prediction maps, where Student - Re-uploading achieves a much lower loss.
+If we use the binary labels of the teacher and train again the students we reach the accuracy score approximately equal to $0.9$ compared to $0.8$ for the QP.
 Both students have a high accuracy score, since the topology of the prediction maps of the students and the teacher with binary labels are very similar (see Appendix \ref{add_plots}, Fig.~\ref{fig2A-all}).